The Santa Cruz Model H

 BTW, the cedar top on my H-4 was a gift from luthier Steve Grimes (who lived in Port Townsend at the time; 1st Fiddle Tunes) and from the flitch he gave me came the very first largemouth Tony Rice as well.
 Steve had a pal who worked in a shingle mill up the Columbia someplace who had an ear for musical chunks.

-What is different between my original and revived 'pet' model H-13 and all the other Model H guitars that SCGC has made all these years?
-Primarily the bridge and soundhole placement, and body depth, which is more like an L-00 than any Nick Lucas.
+What is different between my original H-4 and the now-revived model H-13 and all the other Model H guitars that SCGC has made all those intervening years?
+Primarily the bridge and soundhole placement, and body depth, as mentioned.
 The amended shallower 14-fret model is a fine guitar, no doubt about it.
 It also makes a fine 12-fret, as with the earlier Gibson L-00.
 The bridge design is not terribly important, none of the aesthetic details are.
 A great many have been made a cutaway acoustic-electrics, and they are terrific.
 But I remain devoted to the sound and aesthetics (in that order) of the deep 13-fret model.

 How did I get into this guitar in the first place?
-Here's the reason . . .
+Here's the reason...but it's not Bob.

 Dylan NYC 12/64